siddharthborderwala/spruce_test/README.md

 ## Components

 ### Key Generator (`keygen`)
-Generates RSA key pairs and stores them in the configured keys directory.
+Generates RSA key pairs and stores them in the configured keys directory in JSON format.

 ### Holder (`holder`)
 - Requests a nonce from the verifier